debadeepta/vnla/code/tasks/VNLA/README.md

 Scripts for reproducing results in the paper are in `scripts`.
-All scripts should be executed inside this directory.
+All scripts should be executed inside the directory.

 ```
 $ cd scripts